 Look for areas where you can cut back on spending.
 This might include cancelling subscriptions or memberships you don’t use, cutting back on dining out or entertainment expenses, or downsizing your housing.

 Look for ways to increase your income, whether it’s through getting a raise, taking on a side hustle, or starting a business.

 There are many cashback apps and credit card rewards programs that can help you save money on things you’re already buying.
+Credit card rewards tied to loyalty programs can earn you additional cash back, free flights, or free hotels.
 Be sure to read the terms and conditions carefully to avoid any hidden fees.